 We have even been known to give gifts yet again on that day – “Little Christmas” it is called in some traditions.
 Even if your holiday gift-giving is over, since it’s the New Year, you may be taking stock of what’s ahead – birthdays and anniversaries are bound to show up throughout the year, so it’s not a bad idea to keep on hand some gift-giving ideas.

 So, with that in mind, I’m going to pop up occasionally with a “home made” gift idea throughout the year.

 The first one is this template for a wine bag.
 I came across the template on a machine embroidery website, but it can very easily be embellished with hand embroidery.
 I was rather excited to find it, as I have a few major anniversaries coming up this year in the family, and I thought it would make a great presentation for a celebratory bottle of bubbly or a nice wine.
 It would also be great for a house warming gift, or for that “What-Should-I-Get-Him-For-Father’s-Day?” gift.

 You’ll find the template here.

 I would draw the template out on paper first, to make a pattern, then I would cut my fabric large enough to accommodate the shape of the bag and to fit on a hoop or frame.
 I’d mount the fabric first, then I’d trace my pattern template for the shape of the bag.
 Then I’d center my design and transfer it onto the fabric to embroider it.
-If using a washable fabric, I’d use Solvy to transfer my design, but if not, I’d use dressmaker’s carbon or the prick and pounce method of transferring a pattern.
+If using a washable fabric, you could use Solvy to transfer the design, or Transfer Eze (or Sulky’s equivalent).
+If not, try dressmaker’s carbon or the prick and pounce method of transferring a pattern.
 You’ll find all kinds of ideas on design transfer for hand embroidery here.

-After stitching, I’d sew the bag together according to instructions – and voila! a pretty nice gift.
+After stitching, sew the bag together according to instructions – and voila! a pretty nice gift.